HerobrinesArmy/Ruin/README.md

 ## About
 This repo is the home of Ruin.
 Ruin is the RFC-like system that is being developed for Herobrine's Army.
-It was decided that ChaOS, Entropy and Discord needed some standardisation, with an RFC-like system having the perfect functionality to provide said standardisation.
+It was decided that ChaOS, Entropy and Discord needed some standardisation.
+An RFC-like system having the perfect functionality to provide said standardisation, so it was built.

 It is hosted at [Lupus's Server][0xha-data] and is currently being worked on by Phoenix and Lupus, however it is far from finished, so take what you see with a pinch of salt.